-This work makes three main contributions: \begin{enumerate} \item We propose a novel approach that improve planning to "planning with learning" as an integrated component of the robotics workflow for autonomous driving; \item We adopt Behavioral Cloning (BC) algorithm on trajectory planning for path-tracking tasks, and the deployment is compatible with different path-tracking controllers (Fig. \ref{fig:illu_tracking}); \item We utilize the Proximal Policy Optimization (PPO) algorithm bootstrapped by BC to modify reference waypoints with lateral offsets to achieve static obstacle nudging (Fig. \ref{fig:illu_obs}). \end{enumerate}
+This work makes three main contributions: \begin{enumerate} \item We proposed a novel approach that improves planning to "planning with learning" as an integrated component of the robotics workflow for autonomous driving; \item We implemented the Behavioral Cloning (BC) algorithm on path planning for path-tracking, ensuring compatibility with various path-tracking controllers (Fig. \ref{fig:illu_tracking}); \item We utilized the Proximal Policy Optimization (PPO) algorithm bootstrapped by BC to adjust reference waypoints with lateral offsets, enabling obstacle avoidance through nudging (Fig. \ref{fig:illu_obs}). \end{enumerate}